ELT Glossary

 CCQ – see concept checking

-CEF – Common European Framework – a system designed to standardise levels (from A1 to C2) applied to language learners (for more information, please see here)
+CEFR – Common European Framework – a system designed to standardise levels (from A1 to C2) applied to language learners (for more information, please see here)

 CEX – Cambridge Exams (for more information, please see here)